-Battery power of 1900 mAh isn’t the biggest battery out there, but it is a respectable size, and should be good for at least a full day, depending on how much you vape and at what power settings.
+The battery power of 1900 mAh isn’t the biggest battery out there, but it is a respectable size and should be good for at least a full day, depending on how much you vape and at what power settings.
 As other users comment, several competing mods are more powerful but no bigger or more expensive.

-For my first use, it lasted me 5 days of moderate vaping (between 5-8 watts with a mini Nautilus).
-It charged in a couple hours too.
+It lasted me 5 days of moderate vaping (between 5-8 watts with a mini Nautilus) for my first use.
+It charged in a couple of hours too.

 The Aspire ESP 30W sells for around $50.
 Its 510 floating pin accommodates better Aspire products such as their Atlantis Sub-ohm BVC Tank Atomizer.